hughluo/PatternsForCodingQuestions/Knapsack/README.md

 # 0/1 Knapsack

+* Always start crack the question by explaining Brute-force and complexity (i.e For Knapsack, the brute-force approach has O(2^n) time complexity, since we have to choose yes/no for each element)
+* Top down with memoization
+* Bottom up using an n-dimension array

+## Bruteforce
+## Top Down with Memoization
+## Bottom Up
+* can often improve the space complexity.

 ## Examples
 ### 0/1 Knapsack
 Given two integer arrays to represent weights and profits of ‘N’ items, find a subset of these items which will give us maximum profit such that their cumulative weight is not more than a given number ‘C’.
 Each item can only be selected once, which means either we put an item in the knapsack or we skip it.